50 Easy DIY Projects You Can Tackle This Weekend

 44. Make your own postcard wreath.

 This easy DIY postcard wreath is another piece that will look amazing on your wall all year round.
 "This wreath has it all: a funky Sputnik shape, silvery glitter, and a place to display retro postcards," says Tara Besore, founder of DIY blog Hammer and a Headband.

 All she used was pre-cut pieces of wood and glue to craft the frame.
 "I created this wreath to hold holiday and special occasion cards, but for the rest of the year it's a perfect spot to showcase my favorite postcards," she says.

 Not thrilled with the frame selection at your local store?
 No problem.
 According to JZ, creating this acoustic foam frame is pretty simple.
-"I created what we call the 'Soundboard Frame' out of square edged pine, black stain, and lots of patience.
+"I created what we call the 'Soundboard Frame' out of square-edged pine, black stain, and lots of patience.
 But it was definitely worth the effort!" she says.
 "Now this cool painting is showcased in a piece of art itself."
-(And you can make one of your own by following the instructions here.)

-Need an eye-catching design element to liven up an otherwise bland wall?
+Want an eye-catching design element to liven up an otherwise bland wall?
 Try making your own piece of floral wall décor.
 "I had this wooden frame kicking around that was used as a packing element for a large appliance [and] could easily cover it in fabric via staple gun [to] have a gorgeous focal point," explains blogger Katie Hellmuth Martin, founder of Tin Shingle and A Little Beacon Blog.
-By simply stapling the fabric to the frame, she created this gorgeous piece of art, but you can also do the same with a piece of cork board if you want to create your own custom message center.
+By simply stapling the fabric to the frame, she created this amazing piece of art, but you can also do the same with a piece of corkboard if you want to create your own custom message center.